Let’s start with the fun stuff …

 - I love to laugh.

 - Outside in summer + in front of my fireplace in winter = happiness.

 - I’m highly intuitive and a highly sensitive person.

-- I believe that it’s OK to love and accept all of yourself, all of the time ( … yes, especially then).
+- I believe that it’s OK to love and accept all of yourself, all of the time ( ….especially then).

 I come from a long line of healers.
 My mom’s a nurse.
-My maternal great-grandmother, Flora, healed with cooking, sewing and playing her piano.
-She was also known to wrap a towel around her head and tell fortunes.
+My great-grandmother, Flora, healed with sewing and playing her piano and was also known to wrap a towel around her head and tell fortunes.

 For the first part of my life, however, I did anything BUT act like a healer.

 After college, I become a newspaper journalist.
 My life looked good on the outside.
-Deep down though, I was plagued by feelings of doubt and inadequacy.
-I felt as if I didn’t fit into the world around me.
+Deep down, though, I was plagued by feelings of doubt and inadequacy … still very much feeling that I didn’t fit into the world around me.
 I tried all the usual stuff to cover it up and self-medicate.
-Before long, through, my body began to externalize these feelings with pain, and I came down with a severe bout of Repetitive Strain Injury.
+Before long, my body began to externalize these feelings with pain.
+I came down with a severe bout of Repetitive Strain Injury.
 This ended my writing career.
-It brought my life to a screeching halt.
-I lost my job, my house, most of my possessions and my independence.
-I moved back in with my parents, who by then had relocated to the northeastern-most tip of Long Island … about a mile from where my great-grandmother lived and where I spent summers as a child.
+My life came to a screeching halt.
+I lost my job, my house, most of my possessions, and my independence.
+I moved back in with my parents.
 It was a dark, depressing time for me.
+Seriously.